yssource/turbodbc/README.md

 Smooth.
 What is the trick?
 --------------------------

+Turbodbc exploits buffering.

-There is not really a trick.
-Turbodbc implements both sending parameters and retrieving result sets using buffers of multiple rows/parameter sets.
+* Turbodbc implements both sending parameters and retrieving result sets using buffers of multiple rows/parameter sets.
 This avoids round trips to the ODBC driver and (depending how well the ODBC driver is written) to the database.

-In addition, turbodbc uses asynchronous I/O to interleave Python object conversion and direct database interaction (see performance options below).
+* Multiple buffers are used for asynchronous I/O. This allows to interleave Python object conversion and direct database interaction (see performance options below).
+* Buffers contain binary representations of data.
+Numpy arrays contain binary representations of data.
+Good thing they are often the same, so instead of converting we can just copy data.

 Features
 --------

-*   Bulk retrieval of select statements
+*   Bulk retrieval of result sets
+*   Built-in numpy conversion
 *   Bulk transfer of query parameters
 *   Asynchronous I/O for result sets
 *   Automatic conversion of decimal type to integer, float, and string as